singchia/singchia.github.io/_posts/2017-8-15-A-scheduler-for-goroutines.md

 ```

 #### other strategies
-In scheduler file, a circularLink.go exists, I was trying to looking for next goroutines-updating using history status, but temporarily not a idea came up, if you have some idea welcome to contact me.
+In scheduler file, a circularLink.go exists, I was trying to looking for next goroutines-updating using history status, but temporarily not an idea came up, if you have some idea welcome to contact me.